 To mark the 225th anniversary of the Battle of Bunker Hill in 2000, the Massachusetts Historical Society presents its first "web exhibition" – personal accounts and eyewitness descriptions of the battle, along with contemporary maps, drawings, engravings, broadsides, and artifacts, either preserved by the participants or found on the battlefield.

-The exhibition is divided into seven sections:
+The exhibition is divided into six sections:

 Bunker Hill Essay An essay by Bernard Bailyn giving an overview account of the battle